-MFS asserts that the Commission misapplied the Act to call transport compensation and ignored the fact that Sprint had already agreed that MFS' facility would be treated as equal to Sprint's facility.
-MFS asserts, therefore, that the Commission set nonreciprocal compensation for call transport that is inconsistent with the Act.
+MFS asserts that we misapplied the Act to call transport compensation and ignored the fact that Sprint had already agreed that MFS' facility would be treated as equal to Sprint's facility.
+MFS asserts, therefore, that we set non-reciprocal compensation for call transport that is inconsistent with the Act.

 MFS argues that the parties had already agreed that MFS' and Sprint's facilities were equal.
 MFS states that Sprint had agreed to pay MFS a premium tandem switching rate in addition to the charge for call termination.
-MFS argues that the Commission, therefore, only had to decide whether MFS was entitled to reciprocal compensation for call transport.
-Under the Act, MFS asserts that the Commission's answer should have been "yes."
+MFS argues that we, therefore, only had to decide whether MFS was entitled to reciprocal compensation for call transport.
+Under the Act, MFS asserts that our answer should have been "yes."